AtinAgnihotri/chirpy/README.md

 - [GET] `/api/users/{id}` : Get a particular user in the DB

 - [POST] `/api/users` : Create a new user in the DB

+- [POST] `/api/login`: Login as a user.
+Returns User details, along with auth tokens

+- [POST] `/api/refresh`: Get a refreshed access token.
+Requires Refresh token in header

+- [POST] `/api/revoke`: Revokes a refresh token

+- [POST] `/api/polka/webhooks`: Webhook for our Payment Provider, Polka, that upgrades user to our vaporware program, Chirpy Red

+- [PUT] `/api/users`: Update details of a user.
+Requires a valid access token

+- [DELETE] `/api/chirps/{chirpid}`: Deletes a chirp by chirp id.
+Needs authorized access token matching the author of chirp